Scaled Affine Quantization of $\varphi^{12}_3$ is Nontrivial: Introduction

 \section{Introduction}

-Covariant euclidean scalar field quantization, henceforth denoted $\vp^r_n$, where $r$ is the power of the interaction term and $n = s + 1$ where $s$ is the spatial dimension and $1$ adds imaginary time, such that $r < 2n/(n - 2)$ can be treated by canonical quantization (CQ), while models such that $r \geq 2n/(n - 2)$ are trivial \cite{Freedman1982,Aizenman1981,Frohlich1982,Siefert2014,Aizenman2021}.
-However, there exists a different approach called affine quantization (AQ) \cite{Klauder2000,Klauder2020c} that promotes a different set of classical variables to become the basic quantum operators and it offers different results for such models which has been recently correctly quantized \cite{Fantoni2020,Fantoni2020a,Fantoni2020b,Fantoni2021,Fantoni2021a}.
-In the present work we show, with the aid of a Monte Carlo (MC) analysis, that one of the special cases where $r > 2n/(n - 2)$, specifically the case $r = 12, n = 3$, can be acceptably quantized using {\sl scaled} affine quantization.
+Covariant euclidean scalar field quantization, henceforth denoted $\vp^r_n$, where $r$ is the power of the interaction term and $n = s + 1$ with $s$ the spatial dimension and $1$ adds imaginary time, such that $r < 2n/(n - 2)$ can be treated by canonical quantization (CQ), while models such that $r \geq 2n/(n - 2)$ are trivial \cite{Freedman1982,Aizenman1981,Frohlich1982,Siefert2014,Aizenman2021}.
+However, there exists a different approach called affine quantization (AQ) \cite{Klauder2000,Klauder2020c} that promotes a different set of classical variables to become the basic quantum operators and it allows to correctly quantize such models \cite{Fantoni2020,Fantoni2020a,Fantoni2020b,Fantoni2021,Fantoni2021a,Fantoni22b,Fantoni22c,Fantoni22d} which appear then to be nontrivial.
+In the present work we show, with the aid of a path integral Monte Carlo (MC) analysis, that one of the special cases where $r > 2n/(n - 2)$, specifically the case $r = 12, n = 3$, can be acceptably quantized using {\sl scaled} affine quantization.
 This work complements the previous one \cite{Fantoni2020} where the same analysis was carried out in the unscaled version.
 Such unscaled version was later found to have some shortcoming like a diverging vacuum expectation value of the field in the continuum limit \cite{Fantoni2020b}.
 In the subsequent work \cite{Fantoni2021} we discovered that a simple scaling procedure would cure such a divergence, even if this was done for a complex field.
 It was then not obvious whether the necessary scaling procedure would keep the affinely quantized real field theory nontrivial.
 In the present work we will answer affirmatively to this question.
-The same analysis is being carried out for the $\vp^4_4$ theory in \cite{Fantoni2021a}.
+The same analysis has been carried out for the $\vp^4_4$ theory in \cite{Fantoni22a}.